Before you can begin your Library research, you must first ensure you have completed the required access set-up.

 Access Acadia's Electronic Resources from Off-Campus

-While accessing the library's licensed resources when you are not on campus, you will be redirected to our EZproxy server where you'll be asked to log in with your Acadia network username and password.
-You can then go the subject guides or our A-Z list of databases and search away.
+While accessing licensed resources from the library website when you are not on campus, you will be redirected to our EZproxy server where you'll be asked to log in with your Acadia network username and password.
+You can then search and view resources without encountering any paywalls.

 It's a good idea to hit the "Home" button on your browser or close your browser when you've finished using the licensed resources.
 That way you're not using the proxy server when you don't need to.